Mirror Symmetry for Truncated Cluster Varieties: The mirror construction

-between the category of coherent sheaves on $U$ and the wrapped Fukaya category of $U^\vee.$ \end{theorem} The slogan is, ``The blow-up-and-delete construction of Gross-Hacking-Keel is mirror to the Weinstein handle attachment of Example~\ref{ex:basic-surgery-highd}.''
-We will deduce this theorem from the following more general result, which we can understand as a generalization of the calculation described in Example~\ref{ex:fund-calc}: \begin{theorem} Let $X$ be a smooth variety or DM stack, $D\subset X$ a divisor, and $H\subset D$ a smooth subvariety of codimension 2 in $X.$ Let $\frX = \Bl_HX\setminus \widetilde{D}$ and let $\cC$ denote the homotopy pushout of dg categories
+The slogan is, ``The blow-up-and-delete construction of Gross--Hacking--Keel is mirror to the Weinstein handle attachment of Example~\ref{ex:basic-surgery-highd}''.
+We will deduce this theorem from the following more general result, which we can understand as a generalization of the calculation described in Example~\ref{ex:fund-calc}: